Mike Wellman

-Michael J. Wellman (born July 15, 1956) is an American former professional football center.
-He played college football for the Kansas Jayhawks and was selected in the third round of the 1979 National Football League (NFL) draft by the Los Angeles Rams.
+Michael J. Wellman (born July 15, 1956) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Kansas Jayhawks and was selected in the third round of the 1979 NFL draft by the Los Angeles Rams.
 He later had stints with the Green Bay Packers, Kansas City Chiefs, Edmonton Eskimos and San Francisco 49ers.

 Early life and education

 Wellman was born on July 15, 1956, in Newton, Kansas.
 He was the son of Vere Wellman, a football coach.
 He attended Lawrence High School and competed in football as well as in track and field.
 He was the fifth Lawrence alumni to make it to the NFL.

 Wellman began his collegiate career with the Kansas Jayhawks in 1975.
 He earned a starting role at center as a sophomore in 1976, as the Jayhawks compiled a record of 6–5.
 He remained a starter in the 1977 season as a junior during the Jayhawks' 3–7–1 season.
 He added 15 points for his senior season in 1978, and although Kansas went 1–10, Wellman was selected All-Big Eight Conference and was invited to the Senior Bowl.
 In addition to playing center for the Jayhawks, Wellman also was a long snapper and could play guard.